 I was knee deep in work when it happened.
 I took a glance at my phone thinking I’d check the time and plan the rest of my project accordingly.
 Instead I found a text message.
-“This is so-and-so on behalf of your loved-one (insert whomever that to you).
+“This is so-and-so on behalf of your loved-one (insert whomever that would be to you).
 Emergency.”
 My heart began to pound quickly.
 I made a phone call, shut down the computer, and went to see what was going on.
 I didn’t bother reading the entire message.
 I saw emergency, and it set me into action.
-When life threatens to overtake you, holding faith becomes the tether to hope
+When life threatens to overtake you, holding faith becomes the tether to hope.

 As my mind raced and I drove as quickly as I could, I tried not to imagine the worst-case scenario.
 I’d been down this road before.
 Routine check ups turning into all-of-a-sudden emergency room visits had occurred previously.
 It was scary then, and it was scary this time.
 I was on high alert, but I also knew that I had to pray so that fear and anxiety would not take over.
 In that moment, life was threatening to fall apart.
+I was feeling myself unravel.

-Rather than freak out and lose it, I immediately thought of friends I could reach to.
+Rather than freak out and lose it, I immediately thought of friends I could reach out to.
 I sent messages to friends, and they immediately began to pray and encourage me.
 I was not alone, and my anxious soul began to be quieted.
 When life threatens to overtake you, prayer becomes a powerful tool.
 Having community, though, gave me strength to face the unknown.
 No one came physically came to my aid.
 No one showed up at my door.
 No one called.
 It didn’t matter that these prayer warring women spanned the nation – literally.
 Their prayers mattered.
 They stood in the gap for my loved one and me.
 I was not alone, and was grateful to be able to have friends I could reach out to.

 Prayer knows no distance.
 Prayer is not deterred by lack of physical presence.
 Prayer is powerful.
 Even when all hell is breaking loose around us, prayer can keep us grounded.
 I can’t explain the how; I just know that it works because God hears.
 He shows up.
 His presence comforts us and allays our fears.